yenhao/NLP-Semantic-Pattern/README.md

 # NLP-Semantic-Pattern

-The propose of this work is to get the possible pattern for normal English using by analyzing a bunch of sentence.
+<p>The propose of this work is to get the possible pattern for normal English using by analyzing a bunch of sentence.</p>

-For example,
+For example,previous we can only get experience in something.
-previous we can only get experience in something Currently, we can get experience in act (44.3%)|artifical (15.8%)
+Currently, we can get experience in act (44.3%)|artifical (15.8%)

 We are trying to make the phrase/ grammer more precise.
 We will talk about the process in below chapter.